Evangelos-Z/sat_img_class_ironhack_final_project/README.md

 ## Special Thanks and Acknowledgments

-This project would not have been possible if not for: the assistance, guidance & emotional support of:
+This project would not have been possible if not for:

 Xisca, whose guidance, hands-on knowledge and words of encouragement helped me push through.